 Business-to-consumer (B2C) marketers seem to have a greater sense of the laws.
 One in three hadn't heard of the national anti-spam measure and just 5% weren't aware of "do not call," according to the study.

-Still, only 30% of B2C marketers and just 2% of B2B marketers said that they have downloaded the
+Still, only 30% of B2C marketers and just 2% of B2B marketers said that they have downloaded the "do not call" registry.
+Overall, those that had found that 31% of their leads had signed up to have telemarketers stop calling them.

 "[Generally] people are aware that the laws exist, but they're not in tune with what the legislation requires," said Glenn Gaudet, a partner at Reservoir Partners.